Flooding and construction

 - Ordinance No. 1648 - "Amending Floodplain Management Plan" - As Introduced

 If you want to learn more about construction in the flood zone, FEMA's publications can be an excellent place to start.
-Here are some resources to get you started:
+Check out their list of technical bulletins to get started.

 If you're working on a construction project, you might have to submit specific permit documents.
 Contact us if you have any questions about documentation.
 Here are some of the forms you might need on hand: